 Matías Duarte, however, isn’t worried about fragmentation at all and perceives the difference in custom firmwares like the difference in cars.
 “Think of driving a car - no matter whether it’s a Honda or BMW or a Tesla, it’s going to have a steering wheel, the brake on one side and the throttle on the other.
 They may have totally different dash configurations and styling - which is appropriate for their different needs - but you know how to drive them all, and frankly they’re all great cars”.
 These are the words of “the man who made Android beautiful”, as The Verge’s co-founder Joshua Topolsky introduced Duarte on his talk show in 2011.

 Duarte is Google’s design VP and the person who introduced the very concept of user experience to the Android system, and he is certainly one of those people who have got style.
 The designer’s ethnic and psychedelic shirts have long ago become the talk of the town, made even more mysterious by Matías’ reluctance to comment on their wild look.
 At the first glance, he looks a bit like a pimp, a druglord or a porn star from the eighties.
-One can even notice an uncanny resemblance to the “Blood and Concrete” character known in the RU part of the Internet for his poignant invective speech.
+One can even notice an uncanny resemblance to the “Blood and Concrete” character known for his poignant invective speech.
 Basically, Matías has charisma.

 Duarte’s family had to leave South America because of political turmoil, and, as most refugees, Duarte still embraces the ideal of America as a land of opportunity.
 Having obtained a bachelor’s in computer science in the University of Maryland, he successfully traded a job in the field for game development and moved to San Francisco.
 In 1994, still a student, together with Brian Wellington he created a game that was popular among Linux fans called XBill, where the player had to stop a horde of characters named “Bill” from installing a virus called “Wingdows” on Unix operating systems, Macs, PalmPilots and other devices.